hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 To register the device using the Undercloud Horizon Dashboard, do the following:

-1. Log in to the Undercloud Horizon Dashboard.
+1. Log in to the undercloud Horizon Dashboard.

 2. From the left panel, click the **Resources** tab and then **Storage** to display the overview page.